pointnetwork/pointnetwork.github.io/README.md

 Full details on how to modify this site can be found on the [Docusaurus Documentation Website](https://docusaurus.io/docs/installation).

-## Open API Docs

-Please refer to the [README](./website/openapi/) in the OpenAPI Docs folder.

 ## Quick Start

 * Clone the [this repo](https://github.com/pointnetwork/pointnetwork.github.io).
 * Run the site locally `cd website && npm start` which will open the development site in a browser.
-* Open an editor and add, edit or remove any of the Markdown files in the [`/website//docs`](./website//docs) directory
+* Open an editor and add, edit or remove any of the Markdown files in the [`/website/docs`](./website//docs) directory
+* Open an editor and edit the OpenAPI specifications in the  [`/website/openapi`](./website/openapi) directory
 * Commit and push the changes.
 [Github Actions](https://github.com/pointnetwork/pointnetwork.github.io/actions) will take care of the deployment automatically.
-* Live site will be updated [here](https://pointnetwork.github.io/website/docs/welcome.html) once Github Actions completes the build.
+* Live site will be updated [here](https://pointnetwork.github.io/) once Github Actions completes the build.

-## Editing documentation
+## Editing Docs

 Documentation files are stored in the [docs](./website//docs) directory as Markdown files.
 Simply edit any of these files and save to update the local site.

+## Editing OpenAPI Docs

+Please refer to the [README](./website/openapi/) in the OpenAPI Docs folder.

 ## Diagrams using Mermaid